 Biological benefits would be expected to be greater for the alternative that provides the most timely and realistic option chosen to trigger and implement an AM.
+This action is only modifying the mechanism whereby overages of the recreational ACL would be corrected while retaining the current in-season AM.
+The latter prohibits harvest once the recreational ACL is reached or is projected to be reached.

 Under Alternative 1 (No Action), the many triggers (recreational ACL and total ACL exceeded and the stock being overfished) would likely result in the post-season AM not being triggered.
-Based on SEDAR 50 (SAFMC 2017), Blueline tilefish are not overfished but are undergoing overfishing.
-As such the post-season AM would not be triggered unless this status determination changes.
+Based on SEDAR 50 (SAFMC 2017), blueline tilefish are not overfished or undergoing overfishing.
+As such the AM would not be triggered unless the overfished status determination changes.